-As a graduate from the Architecture and Extreme Environments Master programme, students will be qualified and skilled to pursue a career within architecture both in Denmark and abroad.
+As a graduate from the Architecture and Extreme Environments Master programme, students will be qualified and skilled to pursue a career within architecture in both Denmark and abroad.
 Students will be equipped to work in both fields of practice and academia; in private offices as well as in research and educational institutions.

 In addition to a basic set of knowledge, skills and competencies graduates bring into the profession specialized know-how in recording and analysing scientific data, in using academic and scientific research methodology, in designing with digital environmental simulation tools as well as developing architectural projects that respond to extreme environments at scales from building design to component.